AWARD WINNING IPP INTERVIEW: “The Albatros Energy Mali IPP is a landmark project for the country, and creates the blueprint for further IPPs”

-African Infrastructure Investment Managers (AIIM), is Africa’s largest and most experienced private equity investment managers focused exclusively on infrastructure.
-It has a strong track record of 18 years of investing in Africa and has raised over US$2 billion across seven funds in the power, telecommunications and transport sectors in sub-Saharan Africa.
-AIIM has a diversified investment portfolio spanning 40+ investments in 15 countries with the largest team on the continent dedicated to African infrastructure fund management.
+African Infrastructure Investment Managers (AIIM), is Africa’s largest and most experienced private equity investment manager focused exclusively on infrastructure.
+It has a strong track record of 19 years of investing in Africa and has raised over US$2.1 billion across seven funds in the power, telecommunications and transport sectors in sub-Saharan Africa.
+AIIM has a diversified investment portfolio spanning 55+ investments in 17 countries with the largest team on the continent dedicated to African infrastructure fund management.

-I head-up AIIM’s Investment Team, which comprises 18 people based in Abidjan, Cape Town, Lagos and Nairobi.
+I head-up AIIM’s pan-African investment team, which comprises 20 people based in Abidjan, Cape Town, Lagos and Nairobi.
 As such, I oversee the business development, deal origination and investment activity across the continent.

-Lastly, our partners (developers, management team etc.) want more than capital, and we see our ESG expertise as one of our key differentiating factors.
-ESG analysis is embedded in our investment process, investment decisions and daily operations.
+Lastly, our partners (developers, portfolio company, management etc.) want more than capital, and we see our ESG expertise as one of our key differentiating factors.
+We have heavily invested in human capital in the last few years and fine-tuned our investment process, embedding ESG further into our investment decisions and daily operations.

-In the current global context of increasing amounts of capital chasing fewer attractive deals, and driving down returns in traditional markets, Limited Partners (LPs) are increasingly looking to new markets to achieve their return objectives – and Africa can offer this.
+In the current global context of increasing amounts of capital chasing fewer attractive deals, and driving down returns in traditional markets, investors are increasingly looking to new markets to achieve their return objectives – and Africa can offer this.

 There is also a need to educate governments on the requirements for increased private sector participation and consistency of policies and regulation.
 Reforms have been enacted in some countries in order to encourage Africa-based institutional investors to allocate capital to the asset class.
 However, more remains to be done to fully harness private equity’s potential to contribute to Africa’s socio-economic development.